abhijivani3001/abhijivani3001/README.md

 ## ![Abhi Jivani](https://avatars.githubusercontent.com/u/16915719?v=4)

-Welcome to Abhi Jivani's user profile!
-This profile provides an overview of Abhi Jivani, their background, skills, and interests.
-It serves as a reference for anyone who wants to learn more about Abhi Jivani.
+Welcome to my user profile!
+This profile provides an overview of me, my background, skills, and interests.
+It serves as a reference for anyone who wants to learn more about me.

 ## About Me